 Digital beamforming, NSTS ≤ NTX: the spatial mapping matrix Q is a rectangular matrix of size NTX by NSTS composed of complex values that might be defined based on some knowledge of the channel.

-Spatial expansion, NSTS = 1 < NTX: the spatial expansion is performed by the application of CSD over different transmit chains.
+Spatial expansion, NSTS = 1 < NTX: the spatial expansion is performed by multiplication by matrix Q, which is defined as a column vector of size NTX by 1 and composed of all ones and application of CSD over different transmit chains.
 The CSD is applied to the fields of PPDU with the exception of the TRN field.
 This enables duplication of the transmission of PPDU fields over the NTX transmit chains and avoids unintentional beamforming that exists with a coherent signal transmission.
 The spatial expansion technique is not applied to the TRN field, which is transmitted using an orthogonal sequence set.

-Channel aggregation, in this case NTX is an even number: the spatial mapping matrix Q has a block structure in which space time streams 1 through NSTS1 are assigned to transmit chains 1 through NTX/2 (transmit chains of the primary or primary and secondary channels) and space time streams NSTS1 + 1 through NSTS are assigned to transmit chain (NTX/2) + 1 through NTX (transmit chain of the secondary or secondary1 and secondary2 channels).
+Channel aggregation, in this case NTX is an even number: the spatial mapping matrix Q has a block structure in which space time streams 1 through NSTS p are assigned to transmit chains 1 through NTX/2 (transmit chains of the primary or primary and secondary channels) and space time streams NSTS p + 1 through NSTS are assigned to transmit chain (NTX/2) + 1 through NTX (transmit chain of the secondary or secondary1 and secondary2 channels).

-The spatial mapping matrix Q may be different for the pre-EDMG and EDMG modulated fields, except for the case of an EDMG SU PPDU transmitted over a 2.16 GHz channel with single space-time stream (iSTS = 1).
+The spatial mapping matrix Q may be different for the pre-EDMG and EDMG modulated fields, except for the case of an EDMG SU PPDU transmitted over a 2.16 GHz or 2.16 + 2.16 GHz channel with single space-time stream (iSTS = 1).
 The spatial mapping matrix Q shall be normalized to have the same average power per transmit chain for pre-EDMG and EDMG modulated fields.

 Editor: introduce changes on p 507, line 6 as specified below

-In case of digital beamforming transmission, the non-EDMG PPDU waveform for the iTXth transmit chain shall be defined as:
+The non-EDMG PPDU waveform for the iTXth transmit chain shall be defined as:

 where: